kpomerleau/Dscienceclass/homework 1/README.md

 ./data/ufo.csv
 ```

-**3. Count the number of occurences of the world 'dictionary' across all files in DAT7 repo**
+##3.
+Count the number of occurences of the word 'dictionary' across all files in DAT7 repo

 code used: